fses91/NeuronalNetSharp/README.md

   var inputLayerSize = 400;
   var outputLayerSize = 10;

-  // The GetLabelMatrices function looks in the traingdata for all distinct labels and creates var labelMatrices = HelperFunctions.GetLabelMatrices(rawData);
+  // The GetLabelMatrices function looks in the traingdata for all distinct labels and creates a dictionary with
+  // the unique label and a unique result matrix var labelMatrices = HelperFunctions.GetLabelMatrices(rawData);

   // Create network
   var network = new NeuronalNetwork(inputLayerSize, outputLayerSize, numberOfHiddenLayers, lambda);